A beautiful but windy mini trip to the Natural Park Cabo de Gata-Nijar

 We left right after breakfast, around 10.30, and took the Mediterranean highway (A-7) which goes north towards Almeria.
 After a couple of hours in the car, we found a little coffee shop to stretch our legs, then continued on.
 We arrived in San Jose around lunchtime (2 – 3 ish).

-Before reaching San Jose we had commented already how different everything looked from where we live.
+Before reaching San Jose we had commented already on how different everything looked from where we live.
 It is about the driest area of Spain, so vegetation is sparse and the colors of the landscape were all different hues of brown and cream.
 The small villages were populated with little white houses, often only 1 floor high.
 I really got the feeling of being in another country.

 That it is so dry here has made this area a magnet for film production.
 The Almeria area is famous for the spaghetti western made there.